jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 :::note

-NVENC support headless server on both Windows and Linux, which means a connected monitor is not required.
+NVENC supports headless server on both Windows and Linux, which means a connected monitor is not required.

 :::